orrkislev/webgpu-utils/README.md

 - `Buffer`: Create and manage WebGPU buffers
 - `Struct`: Typed data structure for GPU buffers

+### Named Buffers and Textures

+- `renderTxtr`: The main texture used for rendering the scene.
+- `feedbackTxtr`: A texture used for feedback in the rendering process.
+- `mouse`: A Buffer that stores mouse position data.
+- `time`: A Buffer that stores time data for animations.

+### Named Passes

+- `renderPass`: The main render pass that outputs to the canvas.
+- `clearPass`: A pass that clears the render texture.
+- `matchPass`: A pass that draws the current frame to the feedback texture.

 ### Shader Utilities

 - Noise functions (2D and 3D)